GQ131/Impact-Analysis-Of-Ozempic-and-Hypertensive-Patients/README.md

 # Impact Analysis of Ozempic on Obese and Hypertensive Patients

 This repository contains a comprehensive analysis aimed at understanding the effects of Ozempic on a specific patient group aged 40-75, diagnosed with obesity and hypertension.
 Due to confidentiality agreements, the actual datasets provided by Ozempic for this study are not included within this repository.
-However, the methodologies, code, visualizations, and narratives derived from the analysis vividly illustrate our approach and findings.
+However, the methodologies, code, visualizations, and narratives derived from the analysis illustrate our approach and findings.

 ## Overview: